tiamatica/APM/README.md

   * [issue tracker url]
   * ...

-### Source code
+### 1.2.
+Source code

 The source code could be a single file or folder.
-The format of the source file(s) must be supported by `Link` (or `Acre`?).
+The format of the source file(s) must be supported by `Link`.

-## Client
+## 2. Client

 The client is mainly responsible for retrieving packages and linking them to the active workspace\|project.
+Both local registries and served registres are supported.
+The client has its own configuration file that keeps track of an ordered list of registries used.
+This simplifies operations by allowing the use of aliases to reference registries or implicit use of top listed registry.

-In server-less mode, this would mean fetching a package using a specified URI (local filesystem or inter/intra net).
+In local registry mode, this would mean fetching a package using a specified URI (local filesystem or inter/intra net).
 With a registry server, this could be extended to allow for a package to be retrieved by name (`group/package`) and optional version number.

-### Pack (source_path target_path)
+### 2.1.
+Pack (source_path target_path)

 Takes a path to source and target folders.
 Inspects the `source_path` folder and validates that it contains the required files for a package (as defined above).
 If all ok, it then proceeds to add the required files (everything in source folder unless otherwise specified by the `files` property in the config file) to a zip archive.
 The zip file is named as defined above and placed in `target_path`.

-### Load (target_space uri)
+### 2.2.
+Load (target_space uri)

 This method simply loads a package and its dependencies into the active workspace and creates a reference to it in the target_space.
 Nothing persists between sessions as the state is not saved to file.